KeigoAlexTanaka/rails-intro-lecture/README.md

   end
 end
 ```
 Now when you refresh the page, you should see the `Welcome to Unit 4, Jeopardy!` text.
-However, if you comment out that text, what do you see?
+However, if you comment out that line of code, what do you see?

 Another error! *Missing template welcome/index...* Since we have a welcome controller and an index method, Rails automatically will try to render a view with the path `app/views/welcome/index.html.erb`.
-A directory `/welcome` should already exist, it was generated when the welcome controller was generated (thanks rails!).
+A directory `/welcome` should already exist, it was generated when the welcome controller was generated (Thanks, Rails!).
 Inside of there add the file `index.html.erb` and inside of the file add some HMTL:

 `app/views/welcome/index.html.erb`